-Our first stop was Gough’s Cave, the largest of the attractions.
+Each time I’ve been inside the caves my first stop has been Gough’s Cave, the largest of the attractions.
 There is a free audio guide tour included in the ticket price which is worth doing, especially as you can very easily pick and choose which bits you listen to.
 There is also a children’s version of the tour if you’d prefer to listen to stories rather than facts about the caves.
-I really enjoyed our walk around the cave, particularly the mirror pools which were nicely lit and at certain angles looked as if there was a small village inside.
-It reminded me how impressive caves are and how interesting they are to walk around.
-The two main chambers were particularly beautiful!
-We could also see the cheese being matured in the cave and learn a bit more about that, seeing as cheese is the other thing that Cheddar is famous for.

-After a bite of something to eat (Cheddar could do with more picnic tables) we headed to the Museum of Prehistory to learn more about the famous Cheddar Man (the oldest complete skeleton found in Britain) and his contemporaries.
-As it was the end of a festival of archaeology there were a range of hands on activities going on outside so we were able to dress up in animal skins and dig for artefacts in a tray of sand.
-I found the museum quite interesting and well laid out, although it was quite small.
+The Museum of Prehistory is directly opposite Gough’s Cave and is a natural next stop on your tour of Cheddar Gorge.
+Here you can learn more about the famous Cheddar Man (the oldest complete skeleton found in Britain) and his contemporaries.
+On the first of my recent visits it was the end of a festival of archaeology.
+This meant there were a range of hands-on activities so we were able to dress up in animal skins and dig for artefacts in a tray of sand.
+The museum is quite interesting and well laid out, although it is quite small.

 The Dreamhunters exhibit at Cox’s Cave is Cheddar’s interactive experience.
 I’ll be honest, the first time I visited I was dubious about it before we went in and I was still less than convinced when we came out on my second visit.
 Basically you go on a set route around a cave which iss lit up in different colours, and every so often you stop to hear a bit more of a prehistoric story, complete with projections against the rocks.
 The projections were admittedly quite impressive, but the story was quite odd.